 For the second offense under this policy and taking into account progressive discipline and all other factors outlined in Section V - Disciplinary Actions, employees will be subject to disciplinary action, up to and including termination of employment.
-Departments will consult with the Director of Human Resources before any action is taken.
+Departments will consult with the Chief People Officer before any action is taken.